atinux/nuxt-books/README.md

 ## Testing

-The Playwright suite runs against a production Nitro build so it exercises ISR and extracted-payload prefetching, not only development-server behavior.
+The Playwright suite runs against a production Nitro build.
+It exercises the in-memory version of the cached handlers plus extracted-payload navigation and prefetching, not only development-server behavior.

 ```bash
 pnpm test:e2e
 ```

+Only a Vercel preview deployment uses the actual Runtime Cache backend.
+Use the Runtime Cache section of Vercel Observability to verify reads, writes, and hit rates after changing cache storage or keys.

 ## Database